Disclaimer: I do not own anything related to Harry Potter. If I did I would be a far richer man. And I'd be a woman. I also don't own Star Trek.

 AN: This is an idea I've been kicking around for a while now.
 I'm taking the basic cliché of Harry (or Ginny or Hermione or Ron) being tossed back in time and flipping it to someone who I've never seen before.
 What would happen if it was Tonks?
 What would a Metamorphmagus stuck in the past with partial knowledge of a rotten-future-to-come do?
 This no longer Harry's story.
 This is Tonks' story.
 Most of it is going to be told through her perspective.
 Assume a mostly canon setting prior to the start of this chapter.

 Some warnings before we start: It will be solely Harry/Tonks (for followers of my other stories, this one is going to be a monogamous pairing).
 It will not be Hermione/Ron.
-I don't know what I'm doing with Ron yet to be honest.
-The goal is to make him mature a bit and become a decent guy.
-I'm not sure how much I'll end up bashing him along the way so no promises, but I will update this warning if it gets too bad.
-On a similar note, I'm unsure of Dumbledore's part.
-He'll probably end up being well meaning, but flawed.
+The goal is to make him mature a bit and become a decent guy though not main character status like the others.
+Dumbledore is just well meaning, but flawed.
 I don't intend to take him in the direction of the 'Rune Stone Path' version.
 Molly Weasley however will likely end up slightly bashed at some point.

 Chapter 1: Meet Theodora Nymean Kirk